Current treatment options for children with relapsing-remitting multiple sclerosis (RRMS) are limited.

 - At least one relapse within the last year

 - At least two relapses within the last two years

-To find out if your child may be suitable please complete our short pre-screener.
+To find out if your child may be suitable please contact your nearest trial site.

 Please note that other eligibility criteria apply.